-- All employers, regardless of size, will be required to provide sexual harassment prevention training to supervisory employers within six (6) months of assuming supervisory duties.
+- All employers, regardless of size, will be required to provide sexual harassment prevention training to supervisory employees within six (6) months of assuming supervisory duties.

-- Employers with three (3) or more employees will be required to provide such training to all employees by October 1, 2020, or within six (6) months of hire after that time.
-All training, supervisory and non-supervisory, must be supplemented at least once every 10 years.
+- Employers with three (3) or more employees will be required to provide sexual harassment prevention training to all employees by October 1, 2020, or within six (6) months of hire after Oct.
+1, 2020.
+Sexual harassment prevention training must be supplemented at least once every 10 years.
 Note that previously, Connecticut only required that employers with 50 or more employees provide such training, and solely for supervisory employees, so this is a big change for Connecticut employers.

-- Failure to provide the requisite training is grounds for a discrimination charge and up to a $750 civil fine.
+- Failure to provide mandatory sexual harassment prevention training may lead to a discrimination charge and up to a $750 civil fine.

-- Employers must email sexual harassment policies to employees if the employer provides the employee with an employer-sponsored email address, or if the employee has provided a personal email address.
+- Employers must email their sexual harassment prevention policies to all employees if the employer provides the employees with an employer-sponsored email address, or if the employee has provided a personal email address.
 The subject line of the email should be “Sexual Harassment Policy” or something similar.
 If an employer doesn’t provide email addresses or doesn’t have employee personal email addresses, the policy should be posted on the employer’s website.
 Failure to comply subjects the employer up to a $750 civil fine.

 - The timeframe for employees to file a discrimination or retaliation claim with the CHRO is extended from 180 days to 300 days.
 The 300 day deadline corresponds to the EEOC filing timeframe.

-For employers looking for a way to comply with the new training requirements, Murtha employment attorneys will provide sexual harassment prevention training in Hartford on October 23rd, and in New Haven on October 24th.
-For more information and to register, please follow the hyperlinks or contact us.
+For employers looking for a way to comply with the new training requirements, Murtha employment attorneys will provide regular sexual harassment prevention group training in its Hartford and New Haven offices from time to time.
+Experienced Murtha employment attorneys are also available to provide on-site sexual harassment prevention training.
+For more information, please contact Matthew Curtin at firstname.lastname@example.org or at 860.240.6065.

 Minimum Wage Increase